Loan Fraud 101: What You Need To Know To Protect Yourself From Scammers

 How common is loan fraud?

 Scammers are not slowing down.
 Instead, they’re improving their tactics for executing loan fraud.
-Drastic changes in the economy have resulted in a dramatic uptick in scam and fraud tactics.
-The FTC reported that consumers lost more than $8.8 billion dollars in 2022, a 30% increase from 2021.[2]
+Drastic changes in the economy have led to a dramatic uptick in scams and fraud.

 Can someone take a loan out in my name without me knowing?